 Further, some guilds try and indemnify themselves against the potential for certain gaming titles to decline in popularity (and therefore cause their income to suffer) by aggregating scholarship opportunities across multiple guilds, bolstering resilience and earning potential by incorporating a wider array of titles without needing to shift focus entirely.

-The data created by all of these activities become an important market strength indicator across the gaming world, giving rise to third-party DAOs which have a specialised focus on more diverse and potentially risky investment strategies.
+The data created by all of these activities has become an important market strength indicator across the gaming world, giving rise to third-party DAOs which have a specialised focus on more diverse and potentially risky investment strategies.

 Incubators & Accelerators